5 Reasons to Start a Home Based Commercial Cleaning Business

 - Decide on your target market and anything that can set you apart from other commercial cleaning businesses.
-Do you want to focus on specific businesses (such as real estate offices) or maybe a specific section of your town.
-Things that can me you stand out include green cleaning (use non-toxic products), price, and level of service.
+Do you want to focus on specific businesses (such as real estate offices) or maybe a specific section of your town?
+Things that can make you stand out include green cleaning (use non-toxic products), price, and level of service.

-- Obtain necessary equipment and supplies.
+- Obtain the necessary equipment and supplies.
 You might be able to get them wholesale at cleaning specialty businesses.
-Items to have on your list include; glass cloths, disinfectant and air freshener, trash bags, broom, mop, vacuum, cleaners and a carrying caddy.
-You'd need equipment for each cleaning team, if you're hiring help.
+Items to have on your list include cloths, disinfectant, air freshener, trash bags, broom, mop, vacuum, cleaners, and a carrying caddy.
+You would need equipment for each cleaning team if you're hiring help.

 - Create your pricing structure, including how you'll calculate bids, billing system, and contract agreements.

 - Print business cards, brochures, and other printed materials.

 - Market your business.
 Use your network, put ads in business media your target market reads, have magnets or a sign on your vehicle, and any other marketing tactics that will help you get the word out.